Tang Shiu Kin Hospital

 Tang Shiu Kin Hospital (鄧肇堅醫院) is a community hospital on Morrison Hill in Wan Chai on Hong Kong Island in Hong Kong.
 It was opened in 1969 to replace the Eastern Public Dispensary and other clinics on Hong Kong Island.

 The hospital merged administratively and operationally with Ruttonjee Hospital in 1998 to form one hospital and is a critical centre for emergency and vehicular accidents.
 Both names are kept.

-It was named after its benefactor, the late Sir Tang Shiu-kin, Kt, C.B.E., LL.D.
-O.S.T.
-(Japan), J.P., KStJ, a famous Hong Kong philanthropist.
+It was named after its benefactor, the late Sir Tang Shiu-kin, a Hong Kong philanthropist.

 The Hong Kong Government and the Hospital Authority had approved a project to remodel the Tang Shiu Kin Hospital into a community ambulatory care centre.
 The remodelling project commenced in December 2002 and the new building was handed over to the hospital management on 1 April 2005.
 The centre houses a Traditional Chinese Medicine Clinic, A&E Training Centre, Family Medicine Training Centre, Integrated Clinic, Staff Clinic, Community Nursing Service, Pharmacy, Integrated Palliative Day Care Centre, Violet Peel General Outpatient Clinic, Wellness in Action and Allied Health Departments including Physiotherapy and Occupational Therapy.

 Formerly, some of the departments now parts of TSKH were located in Southorn Centre above Wan Chai MTR station, but had been moved to TSKH since the hospital converted into a Community Ambulatory Care Centre, such as the Violet Peel General Out-patient Clinic.